Skip to main content

 8. When others show their appreciation of you.

-What’s shocking is that every one of the above can be done online.
-It’s just ‘talking’ – not about the trivial things in our lives like the weather or today’s traffic, but about things that matter.
+What’s shocking is that every one of the above can be done online!
+It’s simply about having real conversations—not discussing trivial matters like the weather or traffic, but exploring the things that truly matter to your family.

 As great as social media, messaging, photo sharing and video call apps are, they aren’t optimised to help families address the eight points above.
 If you miss your family and want to connect: